asolodenko/paws/docs/features/admin-pet-inventory.md

 ### Round 5:
 The pet inventory table appears to miss a pet's adoption status.

+### Round 6:
+The adoption status issue seems to be broader than just UI inconsistency.
+There should be adopted pets as the dashboard shows 2 successful adoptions, but the inventory table doesn't reflect their adoption status.
+Investigate and fix the issue.

 ## Overview

 The admin panel has been completely redesigned with a professional dashboard interface.
 It now features three main sections accessible via tabs: